 More Space Science Experiments for Kids

-I’ve got lots more fun space science experiments including rocket mice, space sensory trays, water bottle rockets and straw rockets for you to try too!
-Most of them use items you probably already have in the house.
+If you enjoyed this activity, you’ll love my other space science experiments, including rocket mice, space sensory trays, water bottle rockets and straw rockets!
+Most of them only need items you probably already have in the house.
 What are you waiting for?

 If your children love space, I’ve got lots of brilliant space themed experiments and activities in my book, This IS Rocket Science!
 I’d love you to take a look.